-CareClinic is a one-stop personal health app, providing numerous valuable features to help you maintain a personal health record.
+CareClinic is a one-stop personal health app that provides numerous valuable features to help you maintain a personal health record.
 Create a self-care action plan, add medications, supplements, diet, physical activities, and therapies you receive.
 You can even set your a healthcare team that manages your health and pregnancy.
 Add your physician, registered nurse, and family members to keep them in the loop.

 Thyroxine is a hormone produced by the thyroid glands of your endocrine system.
 Thyroid glands are small, butterfly-shaped gland which lies just at the base of your neck.
 It produces hormones called triiodothyronine (T3) and thyroxine (T4).
 These hormones have an enormous impact on your health, affecting all aspects of your metabolism.

-Thyroxine is involving in the physiological activities in your body.
+Thyroxine is involved in the physiological activities in your body.
 It acts on all your cells and organs to carry out the following functions.

 - Increasing or decreasing body temperature.

 - Control the rate of metabolism – i.e., rate of burning calories, affecting weight loss or weight gain.